 In this section of the return you should show details of your employment and, if you are married, that of your spouse, during the relevant calendar year ended 31st December.
-Against "Occupation" describe the type of work you and/or your spouse undertook (i.e. builder, chef, etc).
+Against "Nature of Employment" describe the type of work you and/or your spouse undertook.